luyadev/luya/docs/guide/ngrest-plugin-select.md

 }
 ```

-> **Attention** Please keep in mind this plugin will override the default values from the database to display the rest API data.
+> **Attention** Please keep in mind this plugin will override the default values from the database to display the REST API data.
 To prevent such a behavior use {{luya\admin\ngrest\plugins\SelectRelationActiveQuery}} instead.
 >
 > ```php
 > public function getCustomer()